pirsch-analytics/docs/content/account/billing.md

 ![Manage your subscription](/account/billing.png)

-The page shows your current page view usage for all of your domains.
+The page shows your current page view usage for all of your domains (including deleted domains).
 Click on *Show Details* to view individual domains.
 Below, you have the option to receive a warning notification by email if you reach a certain percentage of your usage limit.
 You can also disable it.
 The usage limit is updated once a day.

 To start a subscription, select the billing cycle and subscription plan from the menu and click *Checkout*.
 This will redirect you to our checkout page.
 Payments, subscriptions, and credit card numbers are managed by [Stripe](https://stripe.com/).
 We do not save your payment details by ourselves.
 After you have subscribed, you will be redirected back to our dashboard.
 To change your plan, cancel your subscription, or update your payment details, click on the *Manage Your Subscription* button.
 This will redirect you to the Stripe portal.